linas/i370-bigfoot/README.md

 First, around September/October 1999, Linas realized that glibc required support for weak symbols, and this required a major redesign of the subroutine calling conventions, including thunks and trampolines.
 Argh!
-Getting this just right, while being clever and efficient, was techically hard.
+Getting this just right, while being clever and efficient, was technically hard.

 Second, IBM announced that it, too, had a port of Linux to the